amartincolby/Rust-Quick-Guide/README.md

 `cargo run` : Builds _and_ executes your program.
 `cargo test` : Rust functions labeled as tests.

 There are many other commands and configurations.
-See the Cargo docs. */
+See the Cargo docs.

+/*** Crates ***/

+A crate is a unit of compilation.
+That is to say that a crate is a tree of modules that is collapsed down to a single "thing."
+There are two types of
+crates: binary and library.
+Binary crates are what an application is, namely a tree of modules that gets turned into a binary executable.
+Library crates do not have a main file and thus do not compile into a binary.
+They instead compile into behaviors that can be used by other libraries or binary applications.
+Most usage of the term "crate" is referring to library crates.
+In that sense, if coming from JavaScript, you can think of a crate as an NPM package. */

 /*----------------------------------------------